-How to remove this hiring bias: Work sample tests provide a measure of a potential new hire’s skill and ability.
+How to remove this hiring bias: Work sample tests measure a potential new hire’s skill and ability.
 By adding one of these evaluations to your talent acquisition process, you can minimize the influence a single statement made during the interview might have.
-It will also help prevent any rationalization of the halo/horns effect—“Well, all the analysts here are Yankees fans and grew up memorizing players’ stats.
+It will also help prevent any rationalization of the halo/horns effect— “Well, all the analysts here are Yankees fans and grew up memorizing players’ stats.
 Maybe a background in baseball is beneficial for this job.”

 This hiring bias is largely an effect of overconfidence in the hiring manager.
-After working with people for so many years, it’s not uncommon for HR representatives to feel as though they have a sixth sense for who would be a good fit for the company, even if that means they’re going against recruitment best practices.
+After working with people for so many years, it’s not uncommon for HR representatives to believe they have a sixth sense for who would be a good fit for the company, even if that means they’re going against recruitment best practices.

 While you may be skilled at what you do, it is important to remember that relying on intuition in hiring decisions is not fair to your candidates.
 The only way to ensure that you truly find the best match for any open position is to evaluate each applicant with the same measures of skill and culture fit.

 How to remove this hiring bias: Interview evaluation forms help compare applicants objectively, using the same gauges of success.
 Use the form to specify exactly what you want to ask and the strengths you hope to evaluate with each topic along with space to take notes.
-After interviews, you can use these sheets to compare candidates and see, without the influence of intuition, which candidate would be the best new hire.
+Then, after interviews, you can use these sheets to compare candidates and see which candidate would be the best new hire without the influence of intuition.